-3.3 Agent Messages
+4.3 Agent Messages

 In FIPA agent systems agents communicate with one another, by sending messages.
-Here are some basic notions about agents messages, and their communications.
-There are two aspects of the messages passed between agents: the structure of the message itself, and the message when it is being prepared to be sent over a particular transport.
+Two fundamental aspects of message communication between agents are the message structure and the message transport.

-3.3.1 Message Structure
+4.3.1 Message Structure

-The basic message unit is the FIPA-message.
-A FIPA-message is written in an agent-communication-language, such as FIPA ACL.
-The content of the FIPA-message is expressed in a content-language, such as KIF or SL.
+The structure of a message is a key-value-tuple (see Section 5.1.2) and is written in an agent-communicationlanguage, such as FIPA ACL.
+The content of the message is expressed in a content-language, such as KIF or SL.
 The content-language may reference an ontology, which grounds the concepts being discussed in the content.
-The FIPA-messages also contains the sender and receiver names, expressed as FIPA-entity-names.
-FIPA-entity-names are unique names for an agent.
+The Messages also contain the sender and receiver names, expressed as agent-names.
+Agent-names are globally unique name identifiers for an agent.